Volunteer Information

 - Phone Rescue Representatives handle phone inquiries and assist in the placement of Labs.
 In this role, you will serve as a liaison between the Labs we have available and a prospective adopting family, answering questions over the phone and providing more details about the available dogs and the process for adoption.
 Think of it as a "matchmaker" between our dogs and potential adopters.
 In addition, Phone Reps field questions from persons who may be interested in giving up their Labrador Retriever, and assist with matching these owners with adoptive families.
 Following the initial telephone consultation, our Rescue Representatives may send the appropriate paperwork to families seeking to either adopt or give up a Lab.
 The time commitment on the telephone is typically five to ten hours per week, but can vary greatly.
 We desire Rescue Representatives who have some familiarity with the Labrador breed and have the time, desire, and ability to field inquiries from the public.
 We have documented our policies in writing and provide a policy/procedure manual to our Rescue Representatives.
 In addition, on an annual basis we conduct a training seminar for all of our volunteers.

 - Youth Volunteers.
 For liability reasons, volunteers must be at least 18 years of age though kids are welcome to help their volunteer parents through efforts like fostering or dog walking.
 Young people can help Labs in various creative ways such as fundraising or raising awareness of the need for animal rescue with their friends and classmates.
 Kids can help by collecting donations for pet care supply gift baskets for foster families or new adopters.
 Some of our young supporters have raised money for Lab Rescue by asking for donations instead of birthday presents from friends and family!
-Read more about this selfless generosity of these young volunteers that not only raised needed funds for GGLRR but also resulted in another Lab adoption!

 If you are looking to work in a shelter grooming/walking and caring for dogs, you can search volunteer sites such as VolunteerMatch to see what other dog rescue groups have facilities where you can volunteer, since Lab Rescue doesn't have facitilies but rather fosters our dogs in the private homes of our volunteers.